 This was enabled by flexible, common-sense planning rules that accounted for the fact that not all contamination is the same, according to Gladek.
 “The pollution is a metre below ground, so we put another layer of soil on top of that to reduce the risk of any exposure,” she says.

 Compost toilets feed an on-site tumbling composter, which generates organic fertilizer to nourish the plants used in the phyto-remedial process, watered by the wastewater from bathroom sinks.
 Phosphate harvested on-site from urine feeds an aquaponics greenhouse in the area, transforming disused space into a food production hub.
 Houseboats have been lifted up onto the polder and turned into offices, with workers striding across walkways elevated above the polluted soil.
+In short, land recycling is well underway.

 In more polluted areas of Buiksloterham, longer-term bioremediation is taking place, but even here the land can be put to good use in the meantime.
 “One approach is biomass production sites, for instance growing willow on one plot you could pelletize the wood as the trees are remediating the site, passively over a longer period of time while building an ecosystem,” Gladek says.